 Nordkroken is subject to frequent high groundwater levels, leading to flooded houses and little or no infiltration of rainfall, which in turn creates large stormwater runoff volumes.
 Since Vänersborg Municipality has been urged by regional authorities to construct a new stormwater system, the municipality needed to investigate stormwater systems and geohydrologic conditions, including the interaction between the two.

-To examine the area of Nordkroken, we created a coupled MIKE URBAN and MIKE SHE model for the following three scenarios:
+To examine the area of Nordkroken, we created a coupled MIKE URBAN (now MIKE+) and MIKE SHE model for the following three scenarios:

 In addition to these three scenarios, we ran simulations for various rainfall events during both dry (summer) and wet (autumn) seasons.
 With the simulations, we identified the main sources of flooding during different conditions, established a water balance for the area, and tested the efficiency of a future stormwater system.
 By including a groundwater model, the stormwater system was designed to fit the specific groundwater conditions at the site to ensure safe and efficient management of surface flooding.